DeepMicroscopy/Exact/README.md

 For the database, postgresql is used.
 Install it by running `sudo apt install postgresql`

-You will also need opencv3.
-You can install that by running `apt install python3-opencv`
+You will also need opencv3 and other packages.
+You can install that by running `apt-get update && apt-get install python3-pip dos2unix python3-openslide python3-opencv  libvips libvips-dev`

 Initialize the database cluster with `sudo -iu postgres initdb --locale en_US.UTF-8 -D '/var/lib/postgres/data'`.